mockoon/mockoon.com/content/tutorials/run-mock-api-anywhere-cli.md

 Let's pretend your file name is `data.json` and resides in the current directory.

-#### Provide a URL

 As an alternative, you can also provide a URL pointing to a Mockoon environment file, and Mockoon CLI will take care of downloading it.

+#### Use an OpenAPI specification file

+Another option is to directly pass an OpenAPI specification file.
+Mockoon supports both JSON and YAML formats in versions 2.0.0 and 3.0.0.

+As above, you can provide a path to a local OpenAPI specification file or directly the file's URL.

 ### Step 4.
 Start you mock API

 After locating your environment file, you are ready to run your API mock with the CLI.

-In your terminal, navigate to the folder where your data file is and run the following command:
+In your terminal, navigate to the folder where your Mockoon's data file or OpenAPI file is and run the following command:

 `mockoon-cli start --data ./data.json`

+Or:

+`mockoon-cli start --data ./openapi-spec.yaml`

-If you want to use a remotely hosted file, you can also provide a URL to the `--data` flag like this:
+If you want to use a remotely hosted files, you can also provide a URL to the `--data` flag like this:

 `mockoon-cli start --data https://domain.com/data.json`